 IKEA cabinets are sold flat, meaning they have to be assembled.
 At Tracy Lynn Studio, our San Diego interior designers work with a contractor who specializes in putting these pieces together, and since they do it frequently they are knowledgeable about the frequent quirks we find in these cabinets.
 They also order and deliver everything for the project.

 Even with our experts constructing the cabinets, though, we do run into some issues with the quality of IKEA cabinets as far as fit goes.
-Both of our recent kitchen projects required some extra attention to get the cabinets to align properly.
+Both of our recent kitchen design projects in San Diego required some extra attention to get the cabinets to align properly.
 This wouldn’t happen with custom cabinets, of course, because they would be made to fit the space exactly, even if your vintage home has an uneven ceiling or floor.
 So just be prepared to have patience with IKEA cabinets if they need to be adjusted.

 Overall, IKEA cabinets can be a terrific solution if they fit your style and you are willing to forego some quality and variety deficiencies to satisfy limited resources.
 As always, we are happy to help you with IKEA cabinets or any design needs—just contact our San Diego design firm for a consultation.